 The spindle, Euonymus europaeus, is a large native shrub.
 It comes into its own in autumn, when the foliage turns red, complementing the bright orange-pink winged fruit, which remain on the tree long after the leaves have fallen, to stunning effect.

-The rowan or mountain ash, Sorbus aucuparia, is a robust European native.
+The rowan tree or mountain ash, Sorbus aucuparia, is a robust European native.
 It produces bunches of bright red berries in autumn which attract birds of all kinds.
 It succeeds particularly well in town gardens and when planted closely as a screen or informal large hedge.

 Holly (Ilex aquifolium) is a spiky evergreen that can be grown as a tree, bush or hedge.
 There are lots of varieties, many with variegated leaves, including Ilex aquifolium ‘Argentea Marginata’, pictured.
 The berries are especially popular with mistle thrushes.